c/- DC Conferences Pty Ltd

 Tel: 08 8222 4770Fax: 08 8222 5904

 B.A.
 (Hons.), M. Psych.
 (Clin.), Dip.
 Clin.
-Hyp.Anne is the Co-Director, Psychology Department, Royal Adelaide Hospital and has maintained an active clinical attachment in the Pain Management Unit since 2002.
+Hyp.Anne is the Co-Director, Psychology, Central Adelaide Local Health Network and has maintained an active attachment in the Pain Management Unit since 2002.
 She holds clinical lectureships with The University of Adelaide - where she is also currently completing her PhD research - and Flinders University.
 Anne has conducted research in the areas of forensic and clinical health psychology, with her primary research interests being the evaluation of different therapeutic interventions for chronic pain, the impact of waiting for services, models of pain acceptance, clinical workforce issues and health service delivery, and vicarious traumatisation.

 Mr Simon Watt

 Physiotherapy Department, Tasmanian Health OrganisationNorth West Regional HospitalBurnie TAS 7320

 BPhtySimon is the Deputy Manager of Physiotherapy for the Tasmanian Health Organisation - North West.
 His clinical area of interest is in the management of patients with chronic pain conditions.
 During his career, he has practiced Physiotherapy within the health system of Australia, New Zealand and the UK.
 In his current role he provides leadership to a team of diverse clinicians providing quality Physiotherapy services to the North West coast of Tasmania.